-ENGLEWOOD, Colo. -- The Broncos opened division play with a focused, well-appointed effort against the Oakland Raiders Monday night.
-And after a long look at the video from Monday's win, here are some thoughts on the Denver Broncos offense:
+ENGLEWOOD, Colo. -- The Broncos passed a big early-season road test against the Giants and after a long look at the video from Sunday’s win, here are some thoughts on the Denver Broncos offense: